mbi/django-front/README.rst

 Settings
 ++++++++

-You can define these in your settings:
+These settings are defined, and can be overridden in your project settings

-* ``DJANGO_FRONT_PERMISSION``: a callable that gets passed a user object, and returns a Boolean specifying whether or not the user can do front-end editing.
+* ``DJANGO_FRONT_PERMISSION``: a callable that gets passed a user object, and returns a boolean specifying whether or not the user can do front-end editing.
 Defaults to ``lambda u: u and u.is_staff``

 Performance
 ++++++++++++

-The content of each block is both persisted in the database and cached via Django's cache framework
+The rendered content of each block is both persisted in the database and cached via Django's cache framework.

 Requirements
 ++++++++++++